PasinduOG/DEV-BOT/README.md

 ### Sticker Creation Methods
 1. **Direct Upload**: Send an image with `!sticker` as the caption
 2. **Reply Method**: Reply to any image message with `!sticker`
+3. **Silent Operation**: The `!sticker` command produces no response text - only functional when used with images
-3. **Supported Formats**: JPG, PNG, GIF, WebP, and other common image formats
+4. **Supported Formats**: JPG, PNG, GIF, WebP, and other common image formats

 ## 🛠️ Installation